Transferring Graduate Credits

 credits that transfer to another program, see non-degree/transient student.

-TRANSFERING OUTSIDE CREDITS INTO CLARION PROGRAMS
+Transferring OUTSIDE CREDITS INTO CLARION PROGRAMS

 The course(s) taken must be recognized in content and quality as similar to Clarion University's approved academic credit.
 The credits must be capable of counting toward a graduate degree at the sponsoring institution.
 Students enrolled in a degree program at Clarion who wish to take a course at another institution for transfer to Clarion should obtain prior approval from his/her academic advisor, department chair, and the college deans.
 The student is required to furnish a complete description of the intended transfer course(s) usually through a catalog description and the syllabus of the course(s) for which he/she is requesting transfer credit.
 Course credit will not be transferred until the course has been evaluated and approved.